brady-ryan/basys3_fpga/README.md

-Sample codes for Basys3 FPGA used in research with the Wienacht Group (Stony Brook University).
+Sample codes for Basys3 FPGA used in PHY 287 research.